Published: 23.6.23

 Sometimes, despite your best efforts, you might encounter problems while shifting gears.

-• Difficulty in shifting gears could also be due to incorrect clutch cable adjustment.
-Ensure it's properly adjusted according to the manufacturer's specifications.
+• Ensure your clutch cable is properly adjusted according to the manufacturer's specifications.

 • Always listen to your engine.
 Unusual noises during gear shifting often signal mechanical issues.
 If you hear anything out of the ordinary, it's best to get it checked by a professional.